flare-foundation/governance-proposals/SIP/SIP_4.md

 Each Songbird protocol will implement the minimum participation requirements, defined across each reward epoch independently.
 For existing protocols, the requirements are defined as follows:

-* **FTSO anchor prices**: Providers must submit a value estimate that lies within a 0.5% band around the consensus median value in 80% of voting rounds within a reward epoch.
+* **FTSO anchor feeds**: Providers must submit a value estimate that lies within a 0.5% band around the consensus median value in 80% of voting rounds within a reward epoch.
-* **FTSO block-latency prices**: Providers must submit at least 80% of their expected number of updates within a reward epoch, unless they have very low weight, defined as < 0.2% of the total active weight.
+* **FTSO block-latency feeds**: Providers must submit at least 80% of their expected number of updates within a reward epoch, unless they have very low weight, defined as < 0.2% of the total active weight.

 ### 2.3 Example: Rewards in the Proposed Incentive Structure

 The following example shows how the proposed incentive structure will affect a hypothetical provider’s rewards.

-* Each time the provider does not meet the minimal conditions for a protocols in a given reward epoch, they lose a pass.
+* Each time the provider does not meet the minimal conditions for a protocol in a given reward epoch, they lose a pass.
 If they did not have any remaining passes, their rewards for that round are burned.
 * Each round in which the provider successfully meets all conditions for each protocol, a pass is reimbursed.
 In this way, only providers who are consistently not participating in Songbird’s protocols are penalized.